andrewpapa/andrewpapa.github.io/research.md

 Two key projects I am currently leading on are:

-- *Characterising the mammalian eye-field state using an organoid model.*
+- **Characterising the mammalian eye-field state using an organoid model.**
-Using integrated computational analyses of bulk, matched RNA-seq and ATAC-seq time-course data from an mECS-derived optic-vescicle model, we develop a systematic approach to identify candidate transcription factors and cis-regulatory elements important for controlling gene-expression programs crucial for enabling cells to transition to ocular states.
+Using integrated computational analyses of bulk, matched RNA-seq and ATAC-seq time-course data from mESC-derived optic-vescicle organoids, we develop a systematic approach to identify candidate transcription factors and cis-regulatory elements important for controlling gene-expression programs crucial for enabling cells to transition to ocular states.
 [with L. Owen & D. FitzPatrick -- to appear]

-- *Coupled transcriptome-chromatin dynamics and regulation of cell state in early eye development.*
+- **Coupled transcriptome-chromatin dynamics and regulation of cell state in early eye development.**
 Develop computational approaches for analyses of 10X single-cell Multiome data, aiming to reveal generalizable principles of chromatin-accessibility regulated gene-expression and cell differentiation, during eye-field specification.